man-group/ArcticDB/docs/mkdocs/docs/faq.md

 ### *How does ArcticDB handle streaming data?*

 ArcticDB has full support for streaming data workflows - including high throughput tick data pipelines.
-Please contact us at `arctic AT man.com` for more information.
+Please contact us at arcticdb@man.com for more information.

 ### *How does ArcticDB handle concurrent writers?*

-Without a centralising server, ArcticDB does not support transactions.
+Without a centralised server, ArcticDB does not support transactions.
 Instead, ArcticDB supports concurrent writers across symbols - **but not to a single symbol** (unless "staging the writes").
 It is up to the writer to ensure that clients do not concurrently modify a single symbol.

 In the case of concurrent writers to a single symbol, the behaviour will be *last-writer-wins*.
 Data is not lost per se, but only the version of the *last-writer* will be accessible through the version chain.